thetron/css3buttons_rails_helpers/readme.md

 # css3buttons gem - helper methods for css3buttons

+This fork: Use button tag for button_submit_tag, so that icons are used.

 The css3buttons gem is a small set of helper methods designed to work in conjunction with the __amazing__ [css3 github buttons by Nicolas Gallagher](http://nicolasgallagher.com/lab/css3-github-buttons/).